danniefraim/gmail-to-fortnox/README.md

 The `app/config/config.json` file allows you to configure:

 - Gmail API credentials location
-- Fortnox OAuth credentials and redirect URI
+- Accounting system selection and OAuth credentials
 - Email rules that define what to look for in emails
 - Data extraction patterns to extract values from emails
 - Accounting formulas that define how to create verifications